kennolot/CTF-pi/README.md

 ## General guidelines when completing the challenges

 For some challenges you will see a folder called 'answers', within is a flag.txt that contains the answer.
-This is used when building the docker container to fetch the flag.

-Do not read the answer from answers/ since it defeats the purpose of solving the challenge.

-Exception is that some challenges tell you to look at the answer to verify you've found the correct flag.
-That is mentioned in that task's manual.
+Some challenges also provide a solution of some sort.
+Both of these should be viewed after completing the challenge.

 The shell scripts and Dockerfile + docker-compose.yml are only for building the tasks unless specified otherwise.
 They might spoil the challenge so be aware of that when looking at them.
 It is always a good practice to review unknown code.